ZRich97/Roomie/Roomie/README.md

 * Assigning events to a range of dates.
 This is possible using JTAppleCalendar, but not currently supported.

 **Misc**
 * As stated by another student in class (I meant to mention this in my presentation as well), the Google Calendair API is only available in Objective-C and I elected to use EventKit over Google Calendar for this reason.
+EventKit will add the new event to the user's default calendar, which in a simulator should always be the default Apple Calendar.